 (Check bellow for alternatives)

-For the exact measurements I use, please see recipe card at the end of post
+For the exact measurements I use, please check recipe card at the end of post

 You don’t need the priciest matcha (ceremony grade) to make matcha lattes; premium matcha or culinary grade matcha are great to combine it with milk However, I always recommend good quality matcha, tested for heavy metals.